-Intra-State supply of goods [Sec.
-8(1) of the IGST Act] Subject to the provisions of sec.
-10 13 , supply of goods where the location of the supplier and the place of supply of goods are in the same State or same Union territory shall be treated as intra-State supply.
-Exceptions : The following supply of goods shall not be treated as intra-State supply : i. supply of goods to or by a Special Economic Zone developer or a Special Economic Zone unit; ii. goods imported into the territory of India till they cross the customs frontiers of India; or iii. supplies made to a tourist referred to in sec.
-15.
+Intra-State supply of services [Sec.
+8(2) of the IGST Act] Subject to the provisions of sec.
+12^{13} , supply of services where the location of the supplier and the place of supply of services are in the same State or same Union territory shall be treated as intra-State supply.

+Exceptions:

+The intra-State supply of services shall not include supply of services to or by a Special Economic Zone developer or a Special Economic Zone unit.